GersonHMG/HurryBoats/README.md

 # Intructions

-To debug this project you have to change in your editor settings the build:
+To debug this project you have to change in your editor settings:

 Editor -> Editor Settings -> Mono -> Build -> change to dotcli.